griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### VarScan 2.4.2
-Describes dependencies for VarScan 2.4.2, used in this course for variant calling
+Describes dependencies and installation for VarScan 2.4.2, used in this course for variant calling
 ```bash
 # start sudo shell
 sudo bash